Table of Contents

-- Go to the empty department, depicted by a empty circle.
+Go to the empty department, depicted by a empty circle.

-- Add the user info at the bottom:
+Add the user info at the bottom:

-- Create the user by clicking the plus icon.
+Create the user by clicking the plus icon.

-- Next select the department the user belongs to and link the user to it.
+Next select the department the user belongs to and link the user to it.

-- The optional parent organisational entity.
+The optional parent organizational entity.